 - No “build on your own lot”

-- Student loan debt – cannot be deferred, must be counted towards debt to income ratios.
+- Student loan debt – cannot be deferred, and must be counted towards debt-to-income ratios.

 - Income for the household must be below the set county limit

-USDA home loans are not for the “big cities”, but many surrounding suburbs in cities like Birmingham, Montgomery, Mobile, etc still qualify.
+USDA home loans are not for the “big cities”, but many surrounding suburbs locations around cities like Birmingham, Montgomery, Mobile, etc. still may qualify.
 If you qualify for an Alabama USDA mortgage, it will likely be a more attractive mortgage program than other options like FHA loans.
 USDA mortgage insurance is nearly 30% less.
-The home (any seller – short sale, foreclosure, bank owned) must be located in a USDA approved area according to the map here.
+The home (any seller – short sale, foreclosure, bank-owned) must be located in a USDA-approved area according to the map here.

-Rather than having a loan purchase limit, USDA has household income and debt to income ratio limits.
+Rather than having a loan purchase limit, USDA has household income and debt-to-income ratio limits.
 The household income limits vary by county and household size.
-For most counties in Alabama, the family income limits start at $103,500 per year (Family 1-4 members) and up – depending on the size of the family, county, and other factors.
+For most counties in Alabama, the family income limits start at $110,650 per year (Family 1–4 members) Even higher up to $146,050 for larger families of 5+ members.